RomainEndelin/RoadToPython/road_to_python.md

 **Dynamic Typing:** In case you have to dynamically create a class.
 It is unusual, but it happens.
 To do so, you'll play with the very type of classes, named...
 Type!
 It is explained in [Improve your Python: Metaclasses and Dynamic Classes with Type](https://www.jeffknupp.com/blog/2013/12/28/improve-your-python-metaclasses-and-dynamic-classes-with-type/).

+**Metaprogramming:** In all honesty, I don't know anything about metaclasses and metaprogramming yet, but it looks amazing (and totally esoteric).
+If you have 3 hours to spend, check [Python 3 metaprogramming](http://pyvideo.org/video/1716/python-3-metaprogramming) from PyVideo.

 **Misc.** You may also have fun reading about [Hidden features of Python](http://stackoverflow.com/questions/101268/hidden-features-of-python), from a StackOverflow post.
 But if you've reached that far in my post, you probably know most of them already ;).

 # By the way...